kttl-jacebuquia/trevor-jace-source/README.md

 lando pull
 ```

-You are ready to roll!
+Now your development environment should be ready and you should be able to see [http://trevor-web.lndo.site](http://trevor-web.lndo.site)!

 _* When going through the Mac OS X installer you can choose to not install **Docker Desktop**,
     if you already have it and/or don't want to change the current version.